 Our in-depth review of the Rocket German app, covering the key strengths and weaknesses that we found

 German is not an easy language to learn for most English-speaking people.
 With long words that are hard to wrap your tongue around and completely different grammar principles, it can be difficult to master the German language.
 As a result, picking the right language learning app can make or break your experience.
 In this detailed guide, we review the Rocket Languages German program, one of the most popular apps on the market.
 We provide an overview of how the lessons work, as well as our thoughts on whether it’s worth it.

 Given that this is a lengthy, detail-packed review, we’ve added jump-to links above for easy navigation.

-Video Review: Rocket German
+Video Review: Is Rocket German Worth It?

 In this video, TPI team member John quickly covers everything you need to know about the Rocket Languages German program, and whether it might be a good fit for you.
 Please continue reading for more detail.

 Let’s start this review off by looking at how the Rocket German program is structured and what the lessons are like.
 This should help to provide some context for my thoughts below.

 From a high level, the Rocket German program is broken down into three overarching levels.
 You can sort of think of these levels as beginner, intermediate and advanced, as they get progressively more complex and difficult as you progress from Level 1 to Level 2 to Level 3.